 It may be helpful to keep short-acting inhaled medication in a designated spot in the home so that it can always be easily accessed in an emergency.

-Ideally, the person in your care should have their inhalers with them at all times.
+Ideally, the person in your care should have their short-acting inhaler with them at all times.
 This is especially true when they are not at home or in your care.